-Lena Nahlous has managed arts, screen and digital media initiatives that have engaged thousands of people, particularly women, refugees, migrants and young people.
+Lena Nahlous is the Executive Director of Diversity Arts Australia, and has managed arts, screen and digital media initiatives that have engaged thousands of people, particularly women, refugees, migrants and young people.

 Lena was Executive Director of Information and Cultural Exchange for 12 years, where she grew the organisation more than ten-fold.
 She established Switch Digital Arts Centre, Artfiles — employment and engagement program for Western Sydney artists, the Digitales Australia initiative, and co-founded the Arab Film Festival.